mensur-durakovic/devfolio/content/blog/create-attractive-3d-product-screen-in-flutter/index.md

 const double kToolbarHeight = 56.0;
 ```

-Rest of the code is pretty straightforward.
+The rest of the code is pretty straightforward.
 We pass the ```text``` parameter which will be our app bar title and ```color``` parameter which will be used for the color of the shopping cart icon on the right side of the app bar.

 ## ProductText widget